Alzheimer's Documentary Series

 How many times have we had friends and family that just don't understand?

-Okay, I see a lot of heads nodding.
+Yeah, okay, I see a lot of heads nodding.

 It's hard.